-All relevant data from this study will be submitted to peerreviewed journals for publication following the completion Protected by copyright, including for uses related to text and data mining, AI training, and similar technologies of the study in line with sponsor publication policy.
+All relevant data from this study will be submitted to peerreviewed journals for publication following the completion of the study in line with sponsor publication policy.
 Data will be captured for all study participants, and no patient identifiable data will be used in any publications.
 The sponsor retains the right to review all publications prior to submission or publication.
 Responsibility for ensuring accuracy of any publication from this study is delegated to the chief investigator.
 Authorship will be assigned in compliance with International Committee of Medical Journal Editors (ICMJE) guidelines.